 Leisure Spaces is an e-platform for the PhD research of Clayton J Hawkins at the Institute for Regional Development (UTAS) into informal leisure settings and the social impacts and place characteristics that arise within them.
 This project utilises the Falls Music and Arts Festival as a qualitative and quantitative case study of social networking in an informal leisure space through investigations within the camping grounds in 2010 and within the Main Arena in 2011 .

-Estimated completion date is late 2014.
+The PhD thesis is currently under examination.
 Special thank yous go to Professor Janelle Allison and Professor David Adams as supervisors, Associate Professor Robyn Eversole for her ongoing support and to the Falls Music and Arts Festival for allowing access to their event and attendees.

 Hawkins, C.J.
 (2014), "Informal Leisure as a Source of Social Capital Formation: A Festival Case Study", PhD Thesis [under examination].

 Hawkins, C.J. and Ryan, L-A. (2013), "Festival Spaces as Third Places", Journal of Place Management and Development, Vol.6, Iss.3, pp. 192-202.